 We have recently invested some £2.5 million in a refurbishment of the Engineering building, providing new teaching and research facilities, including purpose-built chemical processing and biomedical engineering laboratories in addition to modern learning spaces.
 We have also invested in state-of-the art equipment to enhance our strong research record in power electronics and sustainable heating and cooling technology.

-- We are accepting applications for entry - Monday 30th September 2013.
+- Applications now being accepted for entry - Monday 29th September 2014

 The objectives of our MSc variants are: to provide training in advanced research methods; to bring you to a high level of knowledge and understanding in topics central to engineering; to enable you to undertake research; to allow you freedom to choose from a substantial range of topics in order to match your individual background and career interests; to provide the experience of a substantial piece of original research or innovative design.
 The courses are particularly suitable if you intend to progress either to industrial research and development, or to a PhD course.